Opentrons/opentrons/api/docs/v2/new_modules.rst

 Block Temperature Control
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To set the block temperature inside the Thermocycler Module, you can use the method :py:meth:`.ThermocyclerContext.set_block_temperature`.
+To set the block temperature inside the Thermocycler, you can use the method :py:meth:`.ThermocyclerContext.set_block_temperature`.
 It takes five parameters:
 ``temperature``, ``hold_time_seconds``, ``hold_time_minutes``, ``ramp_rate`` and ``block_max_volume``.
 Only ``temperature`` is required; the two ``hold_time`` parameters, ``ramp_rate``, and ``block_max_volume`` are optional.

 Temperature
 +++++++++++

-If you only specify a ``temperature`` in °C, the Thermocycler Module will hold this temperature indefinitely until powered off.
+If you only specify a ``temperature`` in °C, the Thermocycler will hold this temperature indefinitely until powered off.

 .. code-block:: python